Kincaid-kroos/Kincaid-kroos/README.md

 to deliver outstanding solutions
 & open to learning from industry experts.

-I`m open for any oppoertunities.
+I`m open for any opportunities.

 <!--
 **Kincaid-kroos/Kincaid-kroos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.